 If you would like to make a donation please contact us at email@example.com

 or by cash or cheque, payable to Bishop’s Waltham Museum Trust or by direct payment from your bank to ours.

 Details can be found on the attached form - if you can also add Gift Aid on the form, that would be help us even more.

 We love our museum Friends and their annual membership subscriptions are vital for the success of the Museum.
 With this regular income, the Trust is able to house, maintain and display its collection of photographs, documents and artefacts and to ensure their proper cataloguing and conservation.
 We can also create new exhibitions every year, invite speakers, and host social events.
 As well as helping to preserve the heritage of Bishop’s Waltham, Friends receive two newsletters each year which keep them abreast of Museum developments and local history.

 Come and join us!
 A membership application form can be found here.

 There would be no museum without our fantastic team of volunteers, who include everyone including the Trustees, the Stewards and Collections assistants.
 Most of the volunteers act as stewards when the Museum is open in the summer.
 Stewards work in pairs on two hour shifts and provide a valuable link with our visitors.
 Our visitors frequently have local knowledge and an interesting tale or two to tell, but we also get a lot of international visitors attracted by the Palace ruins.
 Training is provided, and with an interest in history and in conversing sociably with others, the role can be both satisfying and enjoyable.
-For those perhaps less inclined to be stewards, volunteers also help with creating the exhibitions, looking after the collection, cataloguing new finds and researching the collection.
+For those perhaps less inclined to be stewards, volunteers also help with creating the exhibitions, looking after the collection, cataloguing new finds, collecting new (or is that old) oral histories and researching the collection.